 Based on 1 Thessalonians 4:15-17, this event would undoubtedly undermine Jesus’s resurrection.
 Theologians believe God has resurrected no one to eternal life as an immortal spirit yet—except Christ.

 As we’ve always commented on other controversial blogs, we cannot disprove any biblical passages in this life.
 Our wonderful Lord wrote the Bible with the message it is never to be deciphered as we see fit, therefore in my eyes…so it shall stay.

 “Father forgive them, they know not what they do.”
 (Luke 23:34)

 Available for purchase at all bookseller locations!

-Category: author, bible, blog, Christian blog, Christianity, death, Easter, encouragement, faith, God, historical Christianity, hope, humanity, inspiration, Jesus, miracle, persecution, post, religion, religious blog, salvation, sins, truth, uncategorized, witnessingTags: author, award winning blog, bible, blog, Book of Matthew, Christian blog, Christianity, Dana Bicks, death, Easter, encouragement, faith, feature, God, God proved Jesus was resurrected, historical Christianity, hope, hope for eternal salvation, humanity, inspiration, inspirational blog, Jesus, Matthew 27:52, miracle, persecution, raising the dead, religion, religious blog, resurrection, saints, salvation, sins, The Sleeping Saints, truth, witnessing
+Category: author, bible, blog, Christian blog, Christianity, death, Easter, encouragement, faith, God, historical Christianity, hope, humanity, inspiration, Jesus, miracle, persecution, post, religion, religious blog, salvation, sins, truth, uncategorized, witnessingTags: author, award winning blog, bible, blog, Book of Matthew, Christian blog, Christianity, Dana Bicks, death, Easter, encouragement, faith, God, God proved Jesus was resurrected, historical Christianity, hope, hope for eternal salvation, humanity, inspiration, inspirational blog, Jesus, Matthew 27:52, miracle, persecution, raising the dead, religion, religious blog, resurrection, saints, salvation, sins, The Sleeping Saints, truth, witnessing